fe-sak/track-it/README.md

 - Persistent login
 - Create habits
 - Delete habits
-- Check each habit as done or not
+- Check if each habit was done or not
 - History of your habits

 ## Technologies used